 Why is Chicken Noodle Soup Good When You're Sick?

-Chicken noodle soup when you have a cold?
-That's actually a good idea!
+Turns out Grandma knew what she was talking about!
+Chicken noodle soup when you have a cold is actually a good idea!
 Here's why:

 Tips for Making Bone Broth